-If you’ve just resolved some errors on your credit report or paid down your balances and you’re wondering how to update your credit report information fast so that you can improve your credit rating quickly, you may be interested in something called a rapid rescore.
+If you’ve just cleaned up your credit report, you may be wondering how to update your credit report information fast so that you can improve your credit rating quickly.
+Let’s discuss one tactic to accomplish this called a rapid rescore.
 You can find the answers to all of your questions about rapid rescores in this article.

 A rapid rescore is a process that mortgage lenders use to manually update your credit report information with the credit bureaus so that your score can be recalculated quickly.
 Instead of waiting for your creditors to report your information to the bureaus periodically, your mortgage lender can provide the information to the bureaus and request that they update your credit report right away.